GnR98/WASDI-FadeOut/docs/urs/ursShapeFileProjection.md

 ## 1. Introduction
 The present document describe the functional and non-functional requirements of a python class that reads from the leaks Excel database where an intervention occured and then projects the obtained coordinates on the pipe network.
-The algorithm inside the class needs a specific coordinate system and is able to change the coordinate system of the pipe network file to meet this constraint.
+The algorithm inside the class needs a specific coordinate reference system and is able to change the one used in the pipe network file to meet this constraint.

 <a name="sp1.1"></a>